beardgame/utilities/README.md

 ## Collaborate & Share!

 We believe in reusing useful and generic code to accelerate development.
-With this project, we want to compile and share code that we fund useful and reusable.
+With this project, we want to compile and share code that we find useful and reusable.

 If you have similar code that you think would add something to the library, please feel free to make a pull request!